 Ok, I admit that’s the Cliff Notes version – but it’s all true.
 And here’s the best part, the “teachers” in Marlane’s Tuscan cooking school are her neighbors in Radicondoli – and they teach in their homes, on their farms, and sometimes in other historic buildings.

 Every group does a daytrip to beautiful Siena, and there are special weeks when, in addition to cooking, guests do yoga, cycle, or attend the famed Palio horse race in Siena.
-The next Palio Adventure Week is August 10-17, 2013, and there are just a few places left.
-The next Il Campo Cucina Yoga Retreat, taught by Anne Marie Welsh, will take place September 21-28.
+Check the website for the next Palio Adventure Week and the next Il Campo Cucina Yoga Retreat, taught by Anne Marie Welsh.
 In another stroke of extremely good luck, Marlane introduced me to Anne Marie and I now study yoga with this talented teacher here in San Diego.